 Eating disorders are problems with the way people eat.
 They can harm a person's health, emotions, and relationships.
 There are several types of eating disorders.
-Females, males, and non-binary individuals can develop eating disorders, as well as individuals of all races/ethnicities and socio-economic statuses.
+It's important to know that anyone can develop an eating disorder, no matter their gender, race, ethnicity, or socio-economic status.